Grilled Butterflied Leg of Lamb Recipe

 *You may substitute with ground ginger if you prefer.

 Pro-tip: Add a dash of paprika or cayenne for a spicier version, you can also use garlic cloves to add more taste.
 You can also add some garlic (slivered, minced, or powdered) if you have it on hand for added flavor.
 I personally love tucking some slivered garlic pieces into the meat folds right before sticking the lamb on the grill.

 1. Combine dry mustard and ground cardamom (or ground ginger) in a small bowl.

 2. Gradually whisk in the vinegar until mixture is mostly smooth.
 Allow to stand for 15 minutes to develop flavors properly.

-3. Whisk in apple juice concentrate, dry mustard, rosemary, Dijon mustard, and olive oil until no lumps remain.
+3. Whisk in apple juice concentrate, dry mustard, rosemary, Dijon mustard, and extra virgin olive oil until no lumps remain.

-4. Season the marinade with a dash of salt and pepper to taste.
+4. Season the marinade with a dash of salt and black pepper to taste.
 Add a couple f cloves garlic to add more taste.

 5. Place butterflied lamb leg in a glass baking dish.
-Sprinkle directly with salt and pepper.
+Sprinkle directly with salt and black pepper.

 6. Now coat the lamb leg with 1/3 cup of the marinade.
 Turn over and sprinkle other side with salt and pepper.
 Now spread remaining marinade over lamb.